Piefayth/tunapond-client/README.md

 Miners can use this repository to redeem from the pool.
 For preview:

-- `deno run --allow-all main.ts redeem -p --transaction <tx_hash> --index <output_index>`
+- `deno run --allow-all main.ts redeem -p
-- It is a little tricky to find your transaction right now - have to look through all the datums on the contract to find the one with your VKH.
-- Contributions welcome.
+- Redeems tuna from the account matching your `seed.txt` address.

 Pool operators can also use this repository to create pool wallets.
 For preview: